locuoco/molecular_dynamics/README.md

   * `shaders`: directory which contains shaders for the rendering of impostors (for fast rendering of spheres), post-processing filters (fast approximate anti-aliasing, blue noise dithering) and text.
   * `controls.hpp`: includes a function to manage keyboard and mouse controls.
   * `font.hpp`: class for drawing text on the window.
-  * `graphics.hpp`: class that manages the graphics used in this specific program.
+  * `graphics.hpp`: class that manages the graphics.
   * `shader.hpp`: some functions to load shaders from file.
   * `stb_image.h`: a single-header file, public domain library for loading images (taken from [here](https://github.com/nothings/stb/blob/master/stb_image.h)).
 * `math`: directory which contains helper functions and FFT implementation.
   * `dft.hpp`: contains the `dft` class which implements a simple radix-2 FFT algorithm for both real and complex inputs, and also multidimensional variants.
   * `helper.hpp`: some math helper functions.
 * `physics`: directory containing the part of code relevant to the resolution of the physical/numerical problem.
   * `direct.hpp`: direct summation algorithm.
-It can be used for non-periodic system.
+It can be used for non-periodic systems.
   * `energy_minimizer.hpp`: energy minimization algorithm.
 It includes FIRE algorithm.
   * `ewald.hpp`: Ewald summation algorithm (for periodic systems).
   * `integrator`: directory containing classes and concepts for integration of (hamiltonian and not) dynamical systems.